istaude/conservation-gardening-shiny-app/README.md

 English: <https://conservation-gardening.shinyapps.io/app-en/>

-The repository contains all the R code and data to reproduce the analyses and figures in XXXX.
+The repository contains all the R code and data to reproduce the analyses and figures in *“Putting conservation gardening into practice”*.
 In addition, it contains the [source code](https://github.com/istaude/conservation-gardening-shiny-app/tree/master/CG-App) for the application.